ddsbook/blog/2014/drafts/building-security-dashboards-with-r-and-shiny-shinydashboard.md

 ### Why R/Shiny/shinydashboard?

-You can make dashboards in a cadre of programs: from Excel to PowerPoint, Tableau to MicroStrategy (a tool of choice for the "Godfather of Dashboards" - Stephen Few), Python to Ruby, plus many canned Saas tools. shinydashboards is compelling since it:
+You can make dashboards in a cadre of programs: from Excel to PowerPoint, Tableau to MicroStrategy (a tool of choice for the "Godfather of Dashboards" - Stephen Few), Python to Ruby, plus many canned Saas tools. `shinydashboard`s is compelling since it:

 - is completely _free_ (unless you need or are compelled to purchase [commerical support](http://www.rstudio.com/products/shiny-server-pro/) options)
 - provides substantial functionality and layout options out-of-the-box